 General Session 3 Saturday

-Movie Viewing and Panel for “A Long March” (20 minutes) [National Advocacy] TBA
+Movie Viewing and Panel for “A Long March” (20 minutes) [National Advocacy]

 Presented by Tammy Botkin and Q&A Panelists: Michael Dadap, Nonie Cruzado, etc.